-- (i) Variable overhead efficiency variance. - (ii) Variable overhead expenditure (or) budget (or) price variance.Idle Time Variance = Idle Time Hours x Fixed overhead Rate per Hour - (i) Efficiency Variance: This variance is due to the difference between standard hours for actual output and the actual hours taken at the standard variable overhead rate.
-In other words, Variable overhead efficiency Variance is a measure of the extra overhead (or saving) incurred solely because direct labour usage exceeded (or was less than) the standard direct labour hours allowed. - Efficiency Variance = Standard Variable overhead Rate per Hour × [Standard Hours for Actual production Actual Hours] - = Recovered Variable overheads Standards Variable overheads - (ii) Expenditure or Budget or Price Variance: This variance is due to the difference between standard variable overhead rate and actual variable overhead rate for the actual time taken.
-It is calculated on the pattern of Direct Labour rate Variance.
+(i) Efficiency Variance: This variance is due to the difference between standard hours for actual output and the actual hours taken at the standard variable overhead rate.
+In other words, Variable overhead efficiency Variance is a measure of the extra overhead (or saving) incurred

-Expenditure Variance = Actual Time × [Standard Variable overhead Rate per Hour - Actual Variable overhead rate per hour]
+- Efficiency Variance = Standard Variable overhead Rate per Hour × [Standard Hours for Actual production Actual Hours] - = Recovered Variable overheads Standards Variable overheads - (ii) Expenditure or Budget or Price Variance: This variance is due to the difference between standard variable overhead rate and actual variable overhead rate for the actual time taken.
+It is calculated on the pattern of Direct Labour rate Variance. - Expenditure Variance = Actual Time × [Standard Variable overhead Rate per Hour Actual Variable overhead rate per hour] - = Standard Variable overheads Actual Variable overheads